pinkdragon1000/Fin/README.md

 Open localhost:8080 in a browser
 ```

-Docker Setup

-```
+<b>Docker Setup</b>

-Creating the jar
+1. Creating the jar
-./mvnw package && java -jar target/fin-0.0.1-SNAPSHOT.jar
+`./mvnw package && java -jar target/fin-0.0.1-SNAPSHOT.jar`

-Building a Docker Container
+2. Building a Docker Container
 First ensure you have the Docker Desktop app open and are signed in.
-Then run the following to create the container: docker build -t springio/fin .
+Then run the following to create the container:
+`docker build -t springio/fin .`

-To view Docker Images:
+3. To view Docker Images: `docker images`

-docker images
-Login with DockerHub credentials: docker login --username=sitarobinson
+4. Login with DockerHub credentials in terminal:
+`docker login --username=sitarobinson`

-Pushing to DockerHub repository docker tag springio/fin:latest sitarobinson/fin:firsttry docker push sitarobinson/fin:firsttry
+5. Pushing to DockerHub repository
 ```
+docker tag springio/fin:latest sitarobinson/fin:firsttry
+docker push sitarobinson/fin:firsttry
+```

+<b>Running the Java API Locally (With Docker):</b>
+`
+docker run -p 8181:8080 springio/fin
+Open up localhost:8181 to view
+`

-<b>Viewing the Java API:</b>
+<b>Viewing the production Java API:</b>

 ```
 TODO